2020–21 Bangladesh Championship League

 The 2020–21 Bangladesh Championship League was the 9th season of the Bangladesh Championship League since its establishment in 2012.
-A total of 12 football clubs is competing in the league.
+A total of 12 football clubs are competing in the league.
 T&T Club Motijheel withdrew from the league due to their financial issues.
 Swadhinata KS clinched their first title, with NoFeL SC following in second.

 The league was kicked off on 7 February 2021.
 It was originally scheduled to be completed within 25 June, but ended on 19 July as the league was postponed few times due to coronavirus pandemic.

 Team

 Team changes

 The following teams have changed division since the previous season: